N-HEDGER/MRI_module/Hardware/readme.md

 ![alt text](https://i.imgbox.com/OBhfqBwO.png "Title")

-4. The fMRI virtual machine (fMRI_VM) should now appear in the left panel of the VirtualBox window (below).
+4. After a brief wait, The fMRI virtual machine (fMRI_VM) should now appear in the left panel of the VirtualBox window (below).

 ![alt text](https://i.imgbox.com/4EYLQeKN.png "Title")

 5. Double clicking on the fMRI_VM will boot it.
+Wait a short while for the login screen to appear.

 6. When prompted for a login (below), type 'fmri2016'.